-The Institute being situated on high ground, the natural drainage is as nearly perfect as possible, and the school has an entirely independent sanitary, water, and sewerage sys-There is little rain or snow during the session; outdoor drill and athletic sports are enjoyed thruout the winter. located in the choicest section of the Southwest.
+The Institute being situated on high ground, the natural drainage is as nearly perfect as possible, and the school has an entirely independent sanitary, which is little rain or snow the session; outdoor drill and athletic sports are enjoyed thruout the winter.
+Roswell is located in the choicest section of the Southwest.
 It is a beautiful residential town; the surrounding country is dotted with shade trees, fruit orchards, and stock farms.
 The water is supplied from springs and great artesian wells which, gushing from a depth of over two hundred feet, are free from surface infection.